Research & Data

 - Release Dates

-The trimmed mean PCE inflation rate for March was an annualized 1.0 percent.
-According to the BEA, the overall PCE inflation rate for March was -1.6 percent, annualized, while the inflation rate for PCE excluding food and energy was 0.4 percent.
+The Trimmed Mean PCE inflation rate for October was an annualized 0.8 percent.
+According to the BEA, the overall PCE inflation rate for October was -0.4 percent, annualized, while the inflation rate for PCE excluding food and energy was 0.9 percent.

 |One-month PCE inflation, annual rate|

 The following chart plots the evolution of the distribution of price increases in the monthly component data over the past year.
 The chart shows the percentage of components each month, weighted by their shares in total spending, for which prices grew between 0 and 2 percent (at an annual rate); between 2 and 3 percent; between 3 and 5 percent; between 5 and 10 percent; and more than 10 percent.

 - "A Fitter, Trimmer Core Inflation Measure" by Jim Dolmas, Federal Reserve Bank of Dallas Southwest Economy, May/June 2005

 - “Trimmed Mean PCE Inflation” by Jim Dolmas, Federal Reserve Bank of Dallas Research Department Working Paper 0506, provides a more detailed look at the methodology behind the trimmed mean inflation rate.